rdeioris/UnrealOnRPI4/README.md

 NOTE: This is NOT for running the Unreal Engine 4 Editor, only packaged builds!.

-In addition to RPI4 configuration, you will need to slightly modify Unreal Engine sources to support the RPI4 GPU.
+In addition to RPI4 configuration, you will need to slightly modify Unreal Engine sources to support the RPI4 GPU (so be prepared to compile the engine multiple times)

 This tutorial could be useful for porting Unreal Engine projects to other Linux arm64 platforms (with a GPU vulkan driver available).

+While the tutorial assumes a raspios64 distribution, you can follow the same steps on Ubuntu for raspberrybi (albeit you cannot use the provided driver tarball)

 ## Known Issues